 Above the ground, Wind Cave National Park is a massive prairie habitat, particularly for bison herds.
 You can find both Bison and Pronghorn at Bison Flats along highway 385.
 In addition, the park is home to several prairie dog towns.

 Looking to get off the beaten path?
 The 1-mile Rankin Ridge Trail is a short scenic park loop that reaches the highest point in the park: the Rankin Fire Tower.
-The 360-degree views of the mixed-grasslands and western forest slopes are impressive.
+The views of the mixed grasslands and western forest slopes are breathtaking.
 On a clear day, you can see all the way to the badlands.

 Our 4th Great 8 destination is Jewel Cave National Monument.
 It is a few miles west of Custer, South Dakota.
 President Theodore Roosevelt designated the cave as a national monument in 1908.
 It is the second longest cave system in the US and they estimated that only 5% has been explored at this timeframe.
 There is no fee to enter the monument, but there is a fee for the different cave tours.
 Again, Ranger-led tours are the only way you can visit Jewel Cave.